acd-engine/jupyterbook/_sources/Integration_Miscellaneous.md

 2. [Australian and New Zealand Art Sales Digest](https://www.aasd.com.au/)

    This is a database of sales of Australian and New Zealand art.
 It includes information about the artwork, artist, sale date, price and sale location.
-This data collection could strengthen the structure for `work` level in the ACDEA.
+This data collection could strengthen the structure for `work` entity in the ACDEA.
    <br>
    <br>

 3. [Australian Prints + Printmaking](https://www.printsandprintmaking.gov.au/)

    This is an online database of Australian prints and printmaking, maintained by the National Gallery of Australia.
 It contains information about artists, prints, printmaking techniques, and print collections in Australian museums and galleries.
-This data collection can add more value to `work`, `resource` and `place` level in the ACDEA enriching the data related to the visual art domain in ACDE.
+This data collection can add more value to `work`, `resource` and `place` entity in the ACDEA enriching the data related to the visual art domain in ACDE.
    <br>
    <br>

 4. [IMDB](https://www.imdb.com/)

    This is a well-known database for information about movies, television shows, and other productions.
 It includes information about the cast and crew, production companies, release dates, and ratings.
-This data collection can add more value to the `work` level in the ACDEA.
+This data collection can add more value to the `work` entity in the ACDEA.
    <br>
    <br>